Fiat Strada

-The Fiat Strada is a subcompact pickup truck (B-segment) produced by the Italian manufacturer Fiat since 1998.
+The Fiat Strada is a coupé utility produced by the Italian manufacturer Fiat since 1998.
 It is mainly produced in Brazil and marketed throughout Latin America, whereas the first-generation Strada was also assembled in South Africa and exported to Europe from Brazil.

 Based on a unibody chassis with front-wheel drive configuration, the Strada shares its platform with several Fiat subcompact cars such as the Palio, Siena, and Uno.
 As of 2024, the Strada is the smallest of three Fiat pickup trucks, which include the larger unibody Toro and the body-on-frame Titano.

 First generation (278; 1998)

 Launched in October 1998 in Brazil, the first-generation Fiat Strada is the cargo carrying derivative of the "Project 178".
 The Fiat Strada was made to replace the Fiat City, a pickup version of the Fiorino, a commercial derivative of the Fiat Uno.
 The Strada features a maximum loading capacity of 700 kg and a cargo space of 1770 mm x 1314 mm.

 In Europe, the Fiat Strada was launched in April 1999 with two engine options: the 1.2 Fire petrol with 73 hp-metric and the 1.7 turbodiesel with 70 hp-metric.